30+ Sea Creature Facts From Monsters to Masters! (Free Printables)

 These creatures feed on particles that cling to the ocean floor, and once they extract the nutrients, they excrete clean and purified sand.

 The well-known sea creature, the octopus, is recognized for its distinctive round head and eight arms.
-However, you may not know these creatures possess blue blood and a remarkable three hearts.
+However, you may not know that these creatures possess blue blood and three remarkable hearts.

 Octopuses are highly intelligent and have been observed using tools and releasing ink to ward off predators.